dftbplus/recipes/docs/transport/index.rst

 Electron transport
 ##################

-This part contains recipes for various electron-transport related calculations.
+This section contains recipes for various electron-transport related calculations where a molecular or periodic structure is attached to semi-infinite contacts.
+This then be used to calculate the transport of electrons though the structure (and also to examine a modified region in an otherwise perfect structure).

 .. toctree::
    :maxdepth: 1